 When arranging commercial insurance that will cover you for flood damage cleaning, you must get more than one quote.
 Don’t just choose the cheapest quote when you compare business insurance, choose the most comprehensive cover and check the upper limit of any claim.
 If water damage penetrates your property, damaging the walls, beams or roof, the cost of repairs to the fabric of the building and to replace fittings and fixtures may exceed your commercial insurance claim limit.
-In this case, your company will have to absorb any remaining loss but Charles Piton Ltd can help you document the water damage and make a commercial insurance claim.
+In this case, your company will have to absorb any remaining loss but CPL t/a CPL t/a CPL t/a Rainbow International can help you document the water damage and make a commercial insurance claim.

 Don’t just choose the cheapest commercial insurance quote.

 Similarly if you have public liability insurance against a law suit which can include general liability, employer liability and business liability, do not under-insure your company.
 As an employer you need to be insured against bodily injury of staff, clients and customers and damage to their property as well as to yours.
 You may regret low-liability limits and public bodies may not allow you to hold public events if you do not have a set amount of public liability insurance cover as part of your commercial insurance package.